 Attacks of scale insects are another thing to keep an eye out for.
 If you can catch this problem in time (while it is still minor), repeated sprayings of Neem oil insecticide (it is organic) may do the trick.

 The branches of Emerald Gaiety euonymus often root where they make contact with the soil.
 This can be a good thing or a bad thing.
 It is good in the sense that, if you are using it as a ground cover, it will spread and fill in an area nicely, so that weeds will not gain a foothold.
 But this fact also means that the plant is potentially invasive, depending on the region in which you live.
+For example, the Missouri Botanical Garden recommends against using this plant in landscaping due to its invasive behavior in that region.

 Other Types of E. Fortunei